kbrown3687524/amia/README.md

 ### AMIA Downlaod and Installation
 Once the environment has been created and activated, the user shoud create a new directory to manage the AMIA package.
 Move from the current directory into the new folder and clone the AMIA github repository or download and unzip into the directory accordingly.

-Change directory to the PyMOL folder and install the PyMOL Open Source wheels:
+Change directory to the PyMOL folder and install the PyMOL Open Source wheels or use the Linux apt commands:

 Linux:
 ```